-When Fortum rolled out its leadership philosophy, ”Open Leadership”, pulse surveys and &frankly became an important part of their managers’ new tool box. ”As everything is so dynamic - our way of working, our employees - it was no longer functional to survey biennially.
+When Fortum rolled out its leadership philosophy, ”Open Leadership”, pulse employee surveys and &frankly became an important part of their managers’ new tool box. ”As everything is so dynamic - our way of working, our employees - it was no longer functional to survey employees biennially.
 We consequently chose to work with a pulsed approached,” says Ann Boije af Gennäs, Strategy Manager.

 You renew yourself.
 From being a giant to becoming a hypermodern giant.
 That’s what Fortum did, and simultaneously took the opportunity to rework its view of leadership and its employee philosophy.

-”We are in the process of transforming an energy company which is working to achieve a cleaner world. &frankly is a part of that transition, where we want to have more satisfied employees and get talented people to choose us because we work in a modern way,” Ann Boije af Gennäs says.
+”We are in the process of transforming an energy company which is working to achieve a cleaner world. &frankly is a part of that transition, where we want to have more satisfied and engaged employees and get talented people to choose us because we work in a modern way,” Ann Boije af Gennäs says.